SSPA 6101 - Research Method in Sports Science and Physical Activity

 This course is designed to familiar students with major research methods of postgraduate level that are applicable to Exercise Science.
 Knowledge acquired in this course will assist students in (1)understanding the nature of the research process and the various types of research methods; (2) developing the skills necessary for conducting an research project in Exercise Science; (3) reading, interpreting, analyzing and examining research findings from journal articles in the areas of Exercise and Sports science.
 At the end of the course, students should be able to demonstrate the knowledge and understand the principles and practices of acquiring knowledge and solving problems through research.
 They are also expected to be able to use various research methods in examining a topic in Exercise and Sports Science that will lead to the successful completion of the Research Project.

-EXSC 6202 - Sports Nutrition for Health and Performance
+SSPA 6202 - Sports Nutrition for Health and Performance

 The aim of this course is to provide students with a sound understanding of the basic principles of human nutrition, and to build on this to cover in greater depth issues relating to the interactions between nutrition and exercise.
 The course will cover both the role of nutrition and exercise in a healthy lifestyle and nutrition for sports performance.
-Contents will include factors influencing sports performance, food intake and energy balance during rest, exercise and recovery; influence of nutrients on exercise performance; fluid balance and performance; protein nutrition and strength; vitamins, minerals and nutritional supplements.
+Contents will include factors influencing sports performance, food intake and energy balance during rest, exercise and recovery; influence of nutrients on exercise performance; fluid balance and performance; protein nutrition and strength; and nutritional supplements.
 Practical work will be used to illustrate the topics covered in lectures, and written practical reports will be required.

-EXSC 6204 - Biomechanics of Sports Injury
+SSPA 6206 - Biomechanics of Sports and Physical Activity

-EXSC 6207 - Exercise Prescription for General and Special Populations
+SSPA 6208 - Exercise Prescription for General and Special Populations

 Effective exercise prescriptions are an essential part of improving one's physical fitness and overall health.
 However, in order to provide an effective exercise program, exercise prescriptions must be individualized and specific to the participant's unique health conditions.
 As chronic illnesses, such as coronary heart disease, diabetes, hypertension, obesity, and lower-back disorder, become increasingly prevalent in modern urban settings, exercise prescriptions for the general population should be modified in order to cater to the specific medical indications of specific populations.
 Given that a regular exercise training program is recognized as good preventative medicine for chronic diseases, this course is designed to introduce information about specialized exercise prescription to meet the needs of general citizens and people with particular medical conditions.
 Students will be expected to become familiar with exercise prescriptions for general healthy populations and to use this knowledge to design exercise programs for targeted populations with specific chronic diseases.